openwallet-foundation-labs/tsp/docs/src/web-interface.md

 sending messages from one device to the other.

 <div class="warning">
-The demo server on tsp-test.org does not have persistent storage.
-Generated VIDs will only persist until the server is restarted, which happens at least once a week.
+The demo server on tsp-test.org should not be used in a production use of TSP.
+In particular there are no guarantees about persistent storage.
+Generated VIDs might only persist until the server is restarted, which happens at least once a week.
 </div>

 Enter a full VID in the field "Resolve and verify VID" and push the button.